Sv443-Network/SvCoreLib/docs.md

     - If there are overloads to the method or function in question, they will be listed on a separate line each ([`randRange()`](#randrange) for example).
 - Most features have a code example which is collapsed by default and can be expanded by clicking on it.
 - Note that the code examples in this documentation are written in CommonJS.
-    - If you use TypeScript, see import instructions in the [usage section](#usage) and modify the other code accordingly.
+    - If you use ES or TypeScript, see import instructions in the [usage section](#usage) and modify the other code accordingly.
 - All code examples don't require installing any third party packages (excluding SCL's dependencies which should get auto-installed).
 - The example GIF included in some features uses the exact code that is included in that same feature under "example code".
 - Custom objects (aka interfaces) are declared at the bottom of the class they are part of or at the bottom of the same section if they belong to a normal function.